scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 From the Python implementation standpoint, the central component to the ``signac`` framework is the ``Project`` class, which provides the interface to ``signac``'s data model and features.
 In addition to the core index-related functionality previously mentioned, the ``signac`` ``Project`` also encapsulates numerous additional features, including, for example, the generation of human-readable views of the hash-obfuscated workspace; the ability to move, copy, or clone a full project; the ability to synchronize data across projects; and the detection of implicit schema.
-Note that the schema are implicit insofar as they are only defined by the state points of jobs within the workspace, *i.e* there is nothing like a table schema to enforce a particular structure for the state points of individual jobs.
+We qualify these schema as implicit because they are only defined by the state points of jobs within the workspace, *i.e* there is nothing like a table schema to enforce a particular structure for the state points of individual jobs.
 Searching through or iterating over a ``Project`` instance generates ``Job`` objects, which provide Python interfaces to the jobs within the project and their associated data.
 In addition to providing a Pythonic access point to the job state point and the job document, a ``Job`` object can always be mapped to its location on the filesystem, making it ideal for associating file-based data with the appropriate data point.